jwickowski/codepruner.com/src/codepruner.com/content/posts/frontend/never-hardcode-api-endpoints-on-frontend.md

 };
 ```

-Use it and be safe without typos and with stong type request and response.
+Use it and be safe without typos and with strong type request and response.

 Tell in the comment what is your approach!